hanjie-chen/PersonalArticles/LLM-PromptExperience/Prompt Experience.md

 Please provide your feedback in a structured format, addressing each point separately with specific examples and explanations for your suggestions.

 Important Notes:
-- I will provide the entire set of notes for context, but we will discuss and refine each section independently.
+- I will provide the entire set of notes for context, but we will discuss and refine the section that I pointed.
 - Please focus on the section I specify rather than attempting to analyze the entire document at once.
 - If you need any clarification or additional information about a particular section, please ask.

 Are you ready to proceed with this approach?
-If so, I will share the complete notes, and we can begin our section-by-section review.
+If so, I will share the complete notes, and we can begin our section review.